-This note examines the history and current responsibilities of Local Enterprise Partnerships.Jump to full report >>**

-Former text:

 This note examines the history and current responsibilities of LEPs.
 The attached Excel document (see under Supporting documents) allows for easy access and presentation of a range of local economic indicators by LEP.

 The Government announced the approval of 24 Local Enterprise Partnerships (LEPs) in the October 2010 White Paper Local Growth: Realising Every Place’s Potential.
-A further 15 LEPs, including one covering the whole of London, were subsequently approved, taking the total to 39.
+A further 15 LEPs, including one covering the whole of London, were subsequently approved, taking the total to 39 (two LEPs merged in 2016, meaning there are now 38).
 All areas of England are covered by a LEP.

 These non-statutory bodies assumed many of the responsibilities of Regional Development Agencies (RDAs) and have responsibility for Enterprise Zones.
 LEPs were able to bid for funding from the first four rounds of the Regional Growth Fund, but barred from bidding in rounds 5 and 6, which were only be open to private enterprises.